 Identification cards today are far more versatile than just a basic photo ID.
 Today, you can use barcodes, magnetic stripes, RFID, and Smart Card technologies on an ID for greater security and traceability across many applications.
 Whether your business needs are low-volume office printing or full-scale enterprise and educational applications, there is an ID Card printer that will meet your needs.

 There is a large variety of ID card printers and options for your application.
-While their operation has become easier, choosing the right one can be challenge without knowing and understanding the differences and options.
+While their operation has become easier, choosing the right one can be challenging without knowing and understanding the differences and options.

 The first step in finding a printer is identifying your specific needs.